Sienci-Labs/gsender/README.md

 * Macros buttons (rearrangeable) with enhanced macro variables and individually assignable keyboard shortcuts
 * Lightweight mode reduces processing intensity on less powerful hardware or when running larger files
 * Easy workspace swapping for more advanced jigging or alignment work
-* Optional automatic handling for common error throwing g-code
-* Firmware tool for easier grbl EEPROM changes, loading defaults, and grbl flashing
-* Surfacing tool auto-generates surfacing g-code based on machine cutting area and other preferences, ready to execute
-* Calibration tool for axis alignment - a step by step process to make sure your CNC is square
-* Movement tuning tool for calibrating motor axis movements
-* Tool change functionality - pause, ignore, or run code blocks on M6 commands
+* Supports 4th and rotary axes, even on vanilla grbl devices by hijacking Y-axis movements
+* Built-in wizards to handle tool changing even on vanilla grbl CNCs
 * Start-from-line functionality to resume jobs part-way through in case of failure of abort
-* Outline functionality indicates the rough bounds of the job before cutting
+* Job outlining to see the rough bounds of your file before cutting
-* Customizable g-code injection at job start & end
+* Customizable g-code injection events
 * Tooltips for data entry points
 * Alarm warning explanations to better contextualize CNC errors
 * Sleep management to keep PC awake during g-code sending